ShahzebKhurshid/TVCR/README.md

 The Add page will allow the user to add new contact information, such as "Name," “Phone,” “Email,” “Address,” and "LinkedIn."
 Both this page and the Contact page will have a back button in the menu that brings the user back to the Home page.

+### Add Page

+The Add page will allow the user to add new contact information, such as "Name," “Phone,” “Email,” “Address,” and "LinkedIn."
+Both this page and the Contact page will have a back button in the menu that brings the user back to the Home page.

+### NFC Intent Filter

+The app implements listener to detect NFC tag while app is open.
+The NFC tag data is then copied from the NFC tag and the data are sent to be stored in the SQLite database.

 ## Activities
 **Home** - displays ListView of saved contacts
 <br/>**Add** - displays EditText fields for typing new contact information and saves contact